-The vacant and underutilized sites identified in this report are sufficient to accommodate approximately 107 percent of the Ceres' Regional Housing Needs Allocation for the 6th Cycle planning period.
-This "cushion" is highly recommended because of the state's no-net-loss policy, which precludes jurisdictions from approving development that results in an overall housing site deficit.
+The vacant and underutilized sites identified in this report are sufficient to accommodate approximately 108 percent of the Ceres' Regional Housing Needs Allocation for the 6th Cycle planning period.
+This "cushion" is highly recommended because of the State No Net Loss Law, which precludes jurisdictions from approving development that results in an overall housing site deficit.
 The "cushion" essentially provides a degree of flexibility for policy makers as they make development decisions.
 Many of the sites identified in this report were used in the 5th Cycle.
 Therefore, the opportunity for ministerial review with 20 percent affordable units is likely to increase the likelihood of housing development on these sites for the 6th Cycle planning period.